Wastewater systems

 How we process water when you're done with it

-Wastewater, also known as sewage, is the used water that goes down sinks, toilets and drains.
-We treat it so it's safe to recycle and reuse, and we recover valuable by-products.
-Then we return safe, treated wastewater to the environment.
+Wastewater (or sewage) is the used water that goes down sinks, toilets and drains.
+We treat it so it's safe to recycle, reuse and recover valuable by-products from.
+We return safe, treated wastewater to the environment.

 Where your wastewater goes

+Wastewater is 99% water.
+The remaining 1% is made up of things you've added to water as you've used it.
 When wastewater leaves the pipes on your property, it connects with one of our 24 wastewater systems throughout Sydney, the Illawarra and the Blue Mountains.
-Our systems provide wastewater services to more than 5.2 million people.
+Our systems provide wastewater services to more than 5.6 million people.

 The NSW Environment Protection Authority (EPA) sets standards for the performance of our wastewater pipes and water resource recovery facilities to protect public health and the environment.
 We have environment protection licences in place that we monitor.
 We treat our wastewater to meet EPA requirements to protect the environment.